Source: Undercover Tourist

 The “thrill” part of the ride takes you through a series of ups and downs that are randomly selected by a computer so you’ll never know which version of the ride you’re about to experience.

 One word...AWESOME!
 It may seem like it would be scary for the little ones, but Tad, Lily and all their friends LOVE it.
 It's great for an energy boost and sometimes we ride this one over and over again.
-Try it at night for a different view of the park.
+You never know how many times, how fast or when you'll fall because the computer controlling the elevator is programmed for random mixes of lifts and drops.
+Try it at night for a different and amazing view of Disney's Hollywood Studios®.

 Source: Undercover Tourist